-Preservation Piedmont is currently accepting applications for its Fall 2020 Community Preservation Grants Program!
-We welcome proposals from non-profit organizations, individuals, and self-organized collaborators that embrace and promote public awareness and protection of historic resources.
+Preservation Piedmont welcomes proposals from non-profit organizations, individuals, and self-organized collaborators that embrace and promote public awareness and protection of historic resources.
 Categories of support include, but are not limited to:

 documentation and research initiatives including surveys and nominations

 basic stabilization of all types of historic fabric, including landscapes, public art and engineered structures as well as buildings

 Proposals will be considered from individuals, organizations and/or localities from the following: City of Charlottesville and the counties of Albemarle, Buckingham, Fluvanna, Greene, Louisa, Madison, Nelson, and Orange.
 We will give careful consideration to the potential users, impact and continuity of the project.

 To apply for a grant, download APPLICATION AND INSTRUCTIONS.

 Woolen Mills Chapel Foundation - bell chapel stabilization, $1,500 | November 2020

 Rose Hill Baptist Church - cemetery restoration efforts, $1,500 | November 2020